What Does the Check Engine Light Mean?

 Built-In Diagnostic Systems…

 Some modern cars are integrated with remote diagnostic capabilities which can report using trouble codes.
-If you try the above tips and don’t get any results, use your car’s diagnostic system and take it to get an engine diagnosis at Aloha Auto Repair & Wash.
+If you try the above tips and don’t get any results, use your car’s diagnostic system and take it to get an engine diagnosis at Aloha Auto Repair.
 It will help you identify what can be wrong.

 Next Time your Check Engine Light Comes On…